INL/BlackLab/site/docs/guide/corpus-query-language.md

 If you want to capture all relations in the sentence containing your match, use:

-    rcapture('elephant' within <s/>, 's')
+    'elephant' within rcapture(<s/>)

-What actually happens here is that all relations in a captured span are returned as _rels_ in the match info.
-In this case, the sentence span in our query is automatically captured as _s_, but you can use any capture.
-So if you wanted to capture the relations in the preceding and following sentences as well, you could useuse:
+What actually happens here is that all relations in the matched clause are returned as _rels_ in the match info.

-    rcapture(A:(<s/> (<s/> containing 'elephant') <s/>), 'A')

-You can pass a third parameter with the match info name for the list of captured relations (defaults to _rels_):
+You can pass a second parameter with the match info name for the list of captured relations (defaults to _rels_):

-    rcapture('elephant' within <s/>, 's', 'relations')
+    'elephant' within rcapture(<s/>, 'relations')

-If you only want to capture certain relations, you specify a fourth parameter that is a regular expression filter on the relation type.
+If you only want to capture certain relations, you specify a third parameter that is a regular expression filter on the relation type.
 For example, to only capture relations in the `fam` class, use:

-    rcapture('elephant' within <s/>, 's', 'rels', 'fam::.*')
+    'elephant' within rcapture(<s/>, 'relations', 'fam::.*')

 ## Advanced subjects